Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/Assignments/Assignment-01.md

 **array.reduce()**

 Use Reduce to create a new value from a source array.
-Usually this will be a single value but there isn't any rule that says you can't make an object from an array.
-For example, you might take an array of products and get a sum of of the prices for all products.
+Usually, this will be a single value but there isn't any rule that says you can't make an object from an array.
+For example, you might take an array of products and get a sum of the prices for all products.
 Here you started with an array of products and ended with a number.

 The callback for reduce receives two arguments, the accumulator and an element from the array.
 It's important to remember to set the initial accumulator value!